santiweight/poker-base/README.md

 Basic datatypes for writing code that handles poker (poker simulation, a poker website, solver etc.).
 Most datatypes and their functions are well-tested; untested functions are generally documented.
 The goal is to eventually reach 100% code coverage and for this package to be kept to a high industrial quality.

-Pull requests or suggestions (preferably created in an issue), are not just encouraged but highly.
+Pull requests or suggestions (preferably created in an issue), are not just encouraged but highly requested!
 I should be highly responsive for the foreseeable future.

 ## Goal